mattbrictson/minitest-snapshots/README.md

 # Minitest::Snapshots

-Simple minitest plugin gem implementing Jest style snapshot testing.
-It's like VCR, but for any string.
+Simple minitest plugin gem implementing Jest-style snapshot testing.
+It's like VCR, but for any value.

 ## Usage